barnaligorai/barnaligorai.github.io/content/tech/Learn CSharp with me.md

   C# provides operators to perform arithmetic, logical, bitwise, shift operations, equality and order comparisons.

   Examples of operators include + , - , * , /, % etc.
-  Examples of operands include literals, fields, local variables,and expressions.
+  Examples of operands include literals, fields, local variables, and expressions.

   - When an expression contains multiple operators, the precedence of the operators controls the order in which the individual operators are evaluated.
     - For example :